mdislam1/ToDo-List/README.md

 # ToDo-List

 ## Functionalities
 a.
+The current user can see all the tasks.
+b.
 Each task consists of

 * i.
 Task description (required)